 Dr. Dana Powell Russell has worked as a strategic planner, evaluator, researcher, preK-12 teaching artist and teacher educator, program director, and writer for organizations nationwide.
 She specializes in strategic planning, program development, and evaluation.
 As an adjunct professor with Lesley University's Integrated Teaching Through the Arts program, she teaches graduate-level courses in integrated curriculum design, instruction, and assessment.
 Dana holds an Ed.D. in Learning and Instruction at the University from San Francisco, focused on creativity and the arts in elementary teaching practice, an M.A. in Museum Studies/Public Programming from John F. Kennedy University, and a B.A. in Visual Arts from the University of California San Diego.
 Dana and DME President Dawn Ellis collaborated on Designing the Arts Learning Community, where Dana served on the commissioning and steering committee through the Santa Clara County Office of Education.

 Gordon Sasaki brings a unique combination of personal insight, academic training, and studio artist experience when working with disabled populations.
 A wheelchair user since a 1982 automobile accident, Gordon champions the inclusion of the arts as a life tool, invaluable to everyone.
 With an emphasis on the creative process, he uses the universal qualities of the arts to design curricula and workshops for all learners.
 Gordon implements his ideas through teaching in universities, museums, schools and private institutions, including the New York City Department of Education, the Metropolitan Museum of Art, the Museum of Arts and Design, VSA arts Institute, and the International Center for Tolerance in Education.
-Gordon teaches in the education department of the Museum of Modern Art (MoMA).
+Gordon taught in the education department of the Museum of Modern Art (MoMA).
 His work is exhibited internationally and held in many private and corporate collections.
 Gordon and DME President Dawn Ellis have collaborated on arts, inclusion, and professional development over the last decade and a half.

 Sara Goldhawk, M.Ed., Buffalo, New York

 Sara Goldhawk has over 25 years of experience working in the non-profit arts and education arena in New York State and nationally in Washington, D.C..
 Her education work includes time with Institute for Higher Education Policy, the Public Education Network, and the American Forum for Global Education.
 Sara has taught in higher education, at University of Buffalo, and community settings.
 Recently, she helped plan and launch a partnership initiative for Arts Partners for Learning (APL), serving eight counties in Western New York State.
 For over a decade, she served as a founding staff member of the Arts Education Partnership (AEP), in which she collaborated with Dawn on national research and initiatives to help states.
 She has a wide range of skills and expertise including qualitative research, knowledge of education policy and governing agencies, membership development, communications and publications, grant reviewing and writing, conference organization, and strategic planning.
 She maintains a pottery studio in New York state.
 Sara holds at M.Ed. in Social Foundations of Education from the State University of New York at Buffalo and a BFA in fine arts from Daemen College.
+Sara worked on a DME historical data scan for the State of New Jersey.